Health Problems to Be Aware of in Your Maine Coon

 Commonly termed as a "silent killer" because it is difficult to diagnose, this heart disease is usually present in Maine Coon cats, particularly in adult and male cats of this breed.

-HCM occurs when the muscle walls of a cat's heart thickens, which causes the heart to pump less efficiently.
+HCM occurs when the muscle walls of a cat's heart thicken, which causes the heart to pump less efficiently.
 This disorder can progress or worsen rapidly even without medication.

 A complication of this heart disease can lead to congenital heart failure, a build-up of fluid around the heart and the lungs, and a blood clot that blocks the flow of blood to the hind legs, thus resulting in paralysis.